 RAID 1 is commonly referred to as Disk Mirroring, Disk Shadowing or Disk Duplexing as all data is duplicated across both disks.
-RAID 1 can only be performed with two hard drives (with four drives, RAID 1+0 is configured automatically).
 As data is identical on both disks, storage capacity is that of the smaller disk.
 RAID1 has poor performance for write operations but very high performance for read intensive operations.